artemave/conways-go/public/js/help-text.md

 ## gameplay

-You do that by placing cells on the battlefield.
+Place cells on the battlefield.
 Cells are placed in shapes.
 Of which there are four: point, line, square and glider.

 Each cell clears a small area of fog around it, thus allowing you to place more cells.

-Cells interact with each other according to the rules of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life#Rules).

 There is one extra rule to those of Game of Life: a cell belongs to a player.
 When cells of different players collide, they produce neutral cells.
 When a cell of a player meets a neutral cell, the result (if any) is that player’s cells.

-Each shape costs the amount of cells it consists from (e.g. the price to place a square is four cells).
+Each shape has a price to be placed (it equals to the amount of cells that forms a shape).
 This is taken out from your pool of cells.
 That pool is being replenished over time.

 Here is what you get for your money: